- Search The Registry

 W.E.B.
 Du Bois

 *This date marks the birth of W.E.B.
 Du Bois in 1868.
-He was a Black sociologist.
+He was a Black sociologist and activist.

-W(illiam) E(dward) B(urghardt) Du Bois was born in Great Barrington, Mass. and graduated from Fisk University in Nashville, Tenn., in 1888.
+William Edward) Burghardt Du Bois was born in Great Barrington, Mass.
+He graduated from Fisk University in Nashville, Tenn., in 1888.
 He received a Ph.D. from Harvard University in 1895.
-His doctoral dissertation, The Suppression of the African Slave-Trade to the United States of America, 1638-1870, was published in 1896.
-Although Du Bois took an advanced degree in history, he was broadly trained in the social sciences; and at a time when sociologists were theorizing about race relations, he was conducting inquiries into the condition of Blacks.
+His doctoral dissertation, The Suppression of the African Slave Trade to the United States of America, 1638-1870, was published in 1896.
+Although Du Bois took an advanced degree in history, he was broadly trained in the social sciences.
+When sociologists were theorizing about race relations, he was conducting inquiries into the condition of Blacks.

-For more than a decade he devoted himself to sociological investigations of Blacks in America, producing 16 research monographs published between 1897 and 1914 at Atlanta University, where he was a professor.
+For more than a decade, he devoted himself to sociological investigations of Blacks in America, producing 16 research monographs published between 1897 and 1914 at Atlanta University, where he was a professor.
 Du Bois also wrote The Philadelphia Negro; A Social Study 1899, the first case study of a Black community in the United States.
-At first Du Bois had believed that social science could provide the knowledge to solve the race problem but he gradually came to the conclusion that in a climate of virulent racism, expressed in such evils as lynching, peonage, disfranchisement, Jim Crow laws, and race riots, social change could be accomplished only through agitation and protest.
+At first, Du Bois believed that social science could provide the knowledge to solve the race problem.
+Still, he gradually came to the conclusion that in a climate of virulent racism, expressed in such evils as lynching, peonage, disfranchisement, Jim Crow laws, and race riots; social change could be accomplished only through agitation and protest.
 In this view, he clashed with the most influential Black leader of the period, Booker T. Washington, who, advocating a philosophy of accommodation, urged Blacks to accept discrimination for the time being and elevate themselves through hard work and economic gain.

 In 1903, in his famous book The Souls of Black Folk, Du Bois charged that Washington's strategy, rather than freeing the Black man from oppression, would serve only to perpetuate it.
 This attack crystallized the opposition to Booker T. Washington among many Black intellectuals, polarizing the leaders of the black community into two wings--the "conservative" supporters of Washington and Du Bois’ "radical" critics.
 Two years later, in 1905, Du Bois took the lead in founding the Niagara Movement, which was dedicated chiefly to attacking the platform of Booker T. Washington.
-Internal squabbles and Washington’s opposition seriously weakened the small organization, which met annually until 1909.
+Internal disputes and Washington’s opposition seriously weakened the small organization, which met annually until 1909.
 But it was significant as an ideological forerunner for the interracial NAACP, founded in 1909.
-Du Bois played a prominent part in the creation of the NAACP and became the association's director of research and editor of its magazine, The Crisis.
+Du Bois played a prominent part in creating the NAACP and became the association's research director and editor of its magazine, The Crisis.

-Upon leaving the NAACP he returned to Atlanta University, where he devoted the next 10 years to teaching and scholarship.
+Upon leaving the NAACP, he returned to Atlanta University, where he devoted the next ten years to teaching and scholarship.
 In 1940 he founded the magazine Phylon, Atlanta University's "Review of Race and Culture."
-In 1945 he published the "Preparatory Volume" of a projected encyclopedia of the Black, for which he had been appointed editor in chief.
+In 1945 he published the "Preparatory Volume" of a projected encyclopedia of the Black, for which he had been appointed editor-in-chief.
 He also produced two major books during this period.
 Black Reconstruction and Dusk of Dawn.
-Following this decade at Atlanta University, he returned once more to a research position at the NAACP until 1948.
+Following this decade at Atlanta University, he returned to a research position at the NAACP until 1948.
 Thereafter Du Bois moved steadily leftward politically.